-The Trust actively engages with parents and carers of pupils via the individual schools' communications methods which include email, text and the use of online platforms such as Schoolcomms, Weduc and Dojo.
+The Trust's schools actively engage with parents and carers of pupils via the individual schools' communications methods which include email, text and the use of online platforms such as Schoolcomms, Weduc and Dojo.
 These online platforms enable quick communication between staff and parents and one to one communications.
 They also provide translation options which is invaluable for many families in TMET schools.

-The Trust schools seek parent views via annual parent questionnaires and engage face to face (in person or online) with parents at parents' evenings and a wide range of other school events.
+Schools also engage face to face with parents at parents' evenings and a wide range of other school events.
+Some schools hold parent engagement events such as coffee mornings and parent forums.